 Events outside your control can bring your business to a screeching halt.
 After one of your best quarters, a wildfire could engulf your warehouse in flames.
-A hurricane could destroy your hotel’s roof, forcing you to shut down for weeks, costing millions of dollars in potential revenue.
+A hurricane could destroy your hotel’s roof, forcing you to shut down for weeks and costing millions of dollars in lost revenue.

-Business interruption (BI) insurance is a business owner’s best friend when that worst-case scenario hits.
+Business interruption (BI) insurance is part of a property insurance policy and is a business owner’s best friend when that worst-case scenario hits.
 Here’s a guide to BI coverage — what you need to know, and do, to keep your company on track.

 What is business interruption (BI) insurance and what does it cover?

-• And more, depending on company-specific needs and circumstances
+- And more, depending on company-specific circumstances and policy terms and conditions

 What events can trigger BI coverage?